- Open Access

 Partial remission (PR) was observed only in 2 patients (6.9%), stable disease (SD) for at least three courses of treatment in 11 patients (37.9%).
 Thus, disease control rate was 44.8%, whereas 16 of 29 patients suffered primarily progressive disease (55.2%).

-Response to current chemotherapy with regard to previous chemotherapy regimens, response to previous chemotherapy, and current chemotherapy regimen (combination or monotherapy).
+A more differentiated depiction of response to current chemotherapy is given in table 2, correlating it with numbers of previous chemotherapy regimens, response to previous chemotherapy, and current chemotherapy regimen (combination or monotherapy).

 The toxicity profile was included no WHO grade 4-toxicities and only few dose-reductions were performed due to non-symptomatic haematotoxicity (neutropenia, thrombopenia): altogether, 14 episodes of WHO grade 2–3 neutropenia were reported in 10 and 10 episodes of WHO grade 2–3 thrombocytopenia in 10 patients, respectively.
 All haematologic adverse events were rapidly reversible and did not result in life-threatening complications (e.g. sepsis or hemorrhage).
 Minor anemia (WHO grade 1–2) developed in 3 patients.
 Mild WHO grade 2-neurotoxicity was seen in 6 patients (20.7%), renal toxicity was evident only in 1 patient (3.4%).
 Besides, 4 patients complained of fatigue (13.7%; WHO grade 1–2).